TL;DR:

 Pratunam Wholesale Market

 You’ll see every tier of clothing quality here.
 Basic tees, oversized shirts, unbranded “luxury-style” items, bags, and accessories all move through these lanes.
 The same product can exist in multiple grades, and knowing how to spot the difference matters.
-This is why Pratunam attracts not just businesspeople, but locals, traders, and people selling on e-commerce platforms.
+This is why Pratunam attracts not just business people, but locals, traders, and people selling on e-commerce platforms.

 I know people who’ve genuinely made their fortune buying here and selling elsewhere.
 That alone tells you what kind of market this is.